Danielle Peers

 Danielle Peers is a Canadian former wheelchair basketball player.
-They are an associate professor in the Faculty of Kinesiology, Sport, and Recreation at the University of Alberta and a Tier 2 Canada Research Chair in Disability and Movement Cultures.
+They (Note: Peers uses they/them pronouns.) are an associate professor in the Faculty of Kinesiology, Sport, and Recreation at the University of Alberta and a Tier 2 Canada Research Chair in Disability and Movement Cultures.

 Early life

 Peers was born and raised in Edmonton, Alberta, alongside their older brother Jamie.
 They began playing basketball at the age of 10 but began showing growing signs of muscle imbalance as a teenager.
 They eventually switched to wheelchair basketball in an effort to give their legs a rest before being diagnosed with muscular dystrophy.
 Following their diagnosis, Peers retired from the Grant MacEwan Griffins Women's Basketball team and was named an assistant coach.
 However, Peers wished to continue to play basketball and was invited to try out for the Canada women's national wheelchair basketball team.

 Career

 Peers made their Paralympic debut for Team Canada at the 2004 Summer Paralympics, where they helped the team win a bronze medal.
 Upon returning to Edmonton, Peers became the first woman to play on the Alberta Northern Lights men's roster after practicing with the team for seven years.
 In their debut, Peers recorded the second-highest point total on the team with 14 in an eventual 74–52 win over the Utah Jazz.
 At the conclusion of the season, Peers helped the Lights become the first Canadian team to win a National Wheelchair Basketball Association championship.

 Peers was also scouted by members of France's men's wheelchair basketball team who invited them to become a benchwarmer for the C.S.
 Meaux.
 They eventually began playing 40 minutes a night and was awarded an apartment, training, and a small stipend for their play.
 At the conclusion of the season, Peers was named MVP of the 2006 Wheelchair Basketball World Championship and the 2007 National Championship.
 While they trained to compete at the 2008 Summer Paralympics, Peers was also working towards their master's degree at the University of Alberta.
 Despite the training, Peers missed the competition for they were forced to undergo heart surgery.